 For more information about the competition, the jury and the 10 finalists, visit www.nationaleiconen.nl.

 Hiber is a Dutch-based company with headquarters in Amsterdam and research facility in Delft.
 It also operates out of California.
 In late October 2018 it successfully launched its first two nano satellites from California and India.
 It was also voted the Amazon Web Services Commercial Start-Up Launch of the Year, 2018.
 (Previous winners include Pinterest and AirBnB.)
-Current applications include monitoring crops in Africa, groundwater in Australia, fishing vessels across the Pacific, carbon-free vehicles in Antarctica, rail cars in America, cattle in South America, bee hives in France, and even Dutch flowers.
+Current applications include monitoring crops in Africa, groundwater in Australia, fishing vessels across the Pacific, carbon-free vehicles in Antarctica, rail cars in America, cattle in South America, beehives in Belgium, and even Dutch flowers.